DeNederlandscheBank/nifigator/docs/05_using_a_lemon_termbase.md

 lexicon_graph.serialize(file, format="turtle")
 ```

-# Using an existing Ontolex-Lemon termbase
+## Using an existing Ontolex-Lemon termbase

+Below, we will give same examples based on the [Solvency 2 termbase](https://termate.readthedocs.io/en/latest/tbx2lemon.html) constructed from the Solvency 2 XBRL taxonomy.

-Open a Ontolex-Lemon termbase and add to graph
+Open the Ontolex-Lemon termbase and add to graph

 ```python
 from rdflib import Graph